Frequently Asked Questions

 You must complete four full semesters in on-campus housing to satisfy the residence requirement.
 In some cases, Housing will release a student from the residence requirement if they have resided on campus for three full semesters prior to their leave.
 Please contact Housing directly before signing any leases off campus.
 Signing an off-campus lease will not make you exempt from your housing requirement.
 If you have not met the residence requirement and opt not to live in your assigned space on campus, you will be billed for housing and board for the entire applicable term.

-There are no exceptions to this policy.
+No. There are no exceptions to this policy.
 Students who wish to register with their class should begin the process at least six weeks before their registration date.

 - We recommend that you reach out to the Office of Student Financial Services at fin_aid@jhu or 410-516-8028 to ensure that you’ve completed all of the necessary forms for the coming semester.
-They cannot renew your aid until you are cleared for readmission.
+They cannot renew your aid until you are cleared for reinstatement.

 - Returning student aid application procedures and deadlines can be found on the Financial Aid website.